Hemantha Wickramaratne

-Ranasinghe Pattikirikoralalage Aruna Hemantha Wickramaratne (born 21 February 1971), or Hemantha Wickramaratne, is a former Sri Lankan cricketer who played three One Day Internationals in 1993.
-He made his Twenty20 debut on 17 August 2004, for Sinhalese Sports Club in the 2004 SLC Twenty20 Tournament.
-In November 2018, he was named on Sri Lanka Cricket's National Selection Panel.
+Ranasinghe Pattikirikoralalage Aruna Hemantha Wickramaratne (born 21 February 1971), or Hemantha Wickramaratne, is a Sri Lankan former cricketer who played three One Day Internationals in 1993.
+He made his Twenty20 debut on 17 August 2004, for Sinhalese Sports Club against Burgher in the 2004 SLC Twenty20 Tournament.
+In November 2018, he was named on Sri Lanka Cricket's national selection panel.